 - For gardens and lawns, go for non-toxic options to combat weeds and insects.

-To find out more on healthy homes, other resources include The Healthy Home by Dr Myron Wentz & Dave Wentz with Donna K. Wallace (2011), Healthy Home Healthy Family by Nicole Bijlsma (2018), or the Low Tox Life resources including the courses Lox Tox Kids & Go Low Tox.
+To find out more on healthy homes, other resources include The Healthy Home: Simple Truths to Protect Your Family from Hidden Household Dangers by Dr Myron Wentz & Dave Wentz with Donna K. Wallace (2011), Healthy Home Healthy Family: Is where you live, affecting your health? by Nicole Bijlsma (2018), or the Low Tox Life resources including the courses Lox Tox Kids & Go Low Tox.

 Please note: Above all, any information on this website aims to provide general ideas for informational and educational purposes only.
 We encourage users to investigate several information sources, including, where necessary, independent individualised medical advice before making any decisions that could affect you or your child’s health or wellbeing. * BabyPeg participates in various affiliate programs and may earn a commission for referring our users through the links provided.
 This is at no additional cost to our users.
 We take great care in choosing products and services which align with the mission of promoting better health and wellness for our BabyPeg community.
 Where possible, products are tried and tested by us.
 To continue to provide BabyPeg as a free service and reach as many parents as possible, we appreciate your support in using the link provided to purchase if you decide the product is right for you.